 This handbook has been prepared to help you with the lawful handling of alcoholic beverages.
 Please review this information and keep the handbook available for reference.
 This handbook is current as of June 2022.
-Previously issued handbooks should be discarded as they may contain outdated information.
+Previously issued handbooks may contain outdated and inaccurate information and should be discarded.